Aaron Jones Player Prop Bets for NFL Week 9 | Green Bay vs. Kansas City 11/7/2021

 Season Stats

-- Jones has taken 104 attempts for a team-leading 463 rushing yards (57.9 yards per game) while scoring three touchdowns.
+- Jones has racked up a team-best 463 rushing yards (57.9 per game) with three touchdowns.

 - He has received 104 of his team's 206 carries this season (50.5%).

-- The Packers have thrown the football in 56.3% of their plays from scrimmage this year while running the ball 43.7% of the time.
-This offensive attack ranks 12th in the NFL in points scored.
+- The Packers have run 56.3% passing plays and 43.7% rushing plays this season.
+They rank 12th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Chiefs.